Brink’s Business Expense Business Deposit Account Agreement

 When submitting an Account application or by using the banking services provided by the Bank, Customer agrees to the terms and conditions of the Account and the Schedule of Fees associated with it.
 The disclosures provided when the Account application was completed; additional disclosures provided to Customer that are applicable to additional products and services; periodic statements, user guides; and any other disclosures or terms provided to Customer are considered part of this Agreement.
 Continued use of the Account means ongoing agreement of Customer to this Agreement.
 By continuing to use the Account, Customer further agrees to pay fees due and outstanding associated with the Account, including giving us the right to collect such fees directly from the Account balance.
 Customer is responsible for the accuracy and completeness of all information supplied to Bank and Bento in connection with the Account and /or its services.

-To close the Account, the Account Owner, or any Authorized Signer on the Account, may do so by sending an email to firstname.lastname@example.org, by calling 1 (844) 753-7586, or by visiting the Website.
+To close the Account, the Account Owner, or any Authorized Signer on the Account, may do so by sending an email to firstname.lastname@example.org.
 After the Account is closed, we have no obligation to accept deposits or pay outstanding items, but may do so at our discretion and any access device will no longer be active.
 Customer agrees to hold us harmless for honoring or refusing to honor any check, paper draft, or other item on a closed Account.
 If a balance remains in the Account at the time of its closure, a check made payable to the Account Owner as listed in our records will be sent to the address on file within fourteen (14) business days of the final transaction and/or of receiving the request to close the Account.
 Bank reserves the right to refuse to return any remaining balance less than $15.00.
 Bank reserves the right to close the Account at any time.

 Opening the Account